 The bridge where the clock was installed is supported by four figural consoles (front: Adam and Eve; rear: angel and devil).
 The central part of the bridge is crowned by a sun disk and two allegorical figures (life and death).

 The clock is four meters wide and has a mosaic made of glass and metal and marble on the front.
-The central part is with Vienna flag with the two Viennese coats of arms – the double eagle coat of arms and the cross shield, and in the circle, twelve coats of arms with symbols of professional and private life of Vienna families.
+The central part is with the Vienna flag with the two Viennese coats of arms – the double eagle coat of arms and the cross shield, and in the circle, twelve coats of arms with symbols of the professional and private life of Vienna families.

-How this clock works?
+How does this clock work?

 Twelve figures (or pairs of figures) pass by in the central part of the clock over the course of twelve hours, followed by a suitable song or piece of music related to the person(s) represented.
-A dial on top of every figure with mark of the hour in Roman numerals crosses slowly and points at minute scale on the top to indicate minutes of the hour passed.
+A dial on top of every figure with a mark of the hour in Roman numerals crosses slowly and points at a minute scale on the top to indicate minutes of the hour passed.

-At noon, there is a ‘parade’ of all twelve figures (or pairs) passing, so spectators can see entire suite at once.
+At noon, there is a ‘parade’ of all twelve figures (or pairs) passing, so spectators can see the entire suite at once.
 This is when most of the tourists flock to see the ‘show’.